gramcha/realtime-statistic/README.md

 Basically, this distributes the load similar to the circular buffer method.
 We can use the same approach here to distribute the statistics of a different seconds of time interval.
 For that

 - We need to calculate the statistics whenever a transaction request comes.
 - Store the result in second based lot buffer.
-Aggregate the result of a lot if that is already having some statistics.
+Aggregate the result of a lot if that lot is already having some statistics.
-- Ignore the existing statistics of specific lot if that its timestamp expired.
+- Ignore the existing statistics of a specific lot if the timestamp of that lot is expired.
-- We need to have **N** no of storage lots.
+- We need to have **N** number of storage lots.
 The **N** represents the time interval and in our case it is 60 seconds.
 - Convert the transaction timestamp from *milliseconds to seconds*
 - Perform mod (%) operation on *timestamp seconds* with configured time interval seconds.
 For Example, 60 seconds
 - Decide the storage lot based on the mod (%) operation result.